titogithub123/-Pewlett-Hackard-Analysis/README.md

 - (1) See the individual employees who fit the critera of being born between Januray 1st, 1952 to December 31, 1955.
 - (2) Determine a count of how many employees are reaching retirement age by department
-- (3) Help us prepare our hiring metrics to make sure we fill the roles where they are most needed in the departments where we will lose employees.
+- (3) Calculate the total number of retirment age employees.

 Additionaly, we are also able to...